-‘Young And The Restless’ Spoilers: Coming & Goings Scoop Includes 2 Shocking Exits And 3 Explosive Returns
+‘Young And The Restless’ Spoilers: Coming And Goings Scoop Includes 2 Shocking Exits, And 3 Explosive Returns

 The Young and the Restless (Y&R) spoilers tease that the week of November 27 will bring a few familiar faces back to Genoa City.
 With two bad seeds leaving Y&R, the comings and goings spoilers state that three alums will make their way back to the soap opera.

 According to SoapHub, Ryan Ashton, the actor who played Zack, exited the soap opera last week.
-He was killed by Crystal (Morgan Obenreder), who is on the run after she shot Zack.
+He was killed by Crystal (Morgan Obenreder), who is on the run after she shot him.
 Young and the Restless spoilers tease that both actors will no longer appear on the CBS daytime drama.

 Ryan posted to Facebook and thanked his fans for following his six-month journey as Zack on Young and the Restless.
 He urged the viewers to tune in to see how the storyline plays out in the months ahead.